Act I · The Grove

 Lae'zel scoffs.
 "As undisciplined as a hatchling, Istik, I suggest you keep a cooler head in the future."

-Shadowheart's eyes track me, measuring me.
-She finally murmurs.
+Shadowheart's eyes track me before finally murmuring.
 "There was nothing you could have said that would have convinced him to help us now.
 At least we have a path forward."